haghish/Statax/README.md

 Installation
 ------------

-The __Statax__ releases are also hosted on SSC server.
-So you can download the latest release as follows:

-    ssc install statax

-You can also directly download __Statax__ from GitHub which includes the latest beta version (unreleased).
-The `force` option ensures that you _reinstall_ the package, even if the release date is not yet changed, and thus, must be specified.
+You can directly download __Statax__ from GitHub.
+Check the [release page](https://github.com/haghish/Statax/releases) for the curent version and new features.

 ```js
 net install statax, from("https://raw.githubusercontent.com/haghish/statax/master/")